rdbliss/rdbliss.github.io/_pages/math_art.md

 equations](https://en.wikipedia.org/wiki/Lotka%E2%80%93Volterra_equations) and
 a stochastic version of them which adds some randomness.
 In the classical version, predator and prey populations enter a stable equilibrium (the oval-looking thing) and never leave it.
-The stochastic version lets you jump around more, and looks much more interesting.
+The stochastic version lets them jump around and do different things.

 # Random redistricting